istio/community/ROLES.md

 ### Requirements

-* Assigned by technical oversight committee
+* Appointed by the <a href="./TECH-OVERSIGHT-COMMITTEE.md">technical oversight committee</a>

 ### Responsibilities and privileges

-* Manage the Istio GitHub repo, including granting membership, controlling repo read/write permissions, and team membership.
+* Manage the Istio GitHub repo, including granting membership, controlling repo read/write permissions, and team membership

-* Manage the Istio developer Slack workspace.
+* Manage the Istio developer Slack workspace

 * Manage the Istio Google group forums